 As a test, the Salt River Wild Horse Management Group asked people to look at two pictures and pick which one they liked better.
 One picture is of the Salt River with the horses and the mountains in the background and one is the same picture but now without the horses in the river.

-The picture of the river PLUS the horses was preferred by 1400 people who responded in 24 hours, as opposed to one person who said he liked the river better without the horses.
+The picture of the river PLUS the horses was preferred by 1700 people who responded in 24 hours, as opposed to two people who said they liked the river better without the horses.
 This proves that the horses, just by being there, add value to the natural scenery.

 “I love the picture with the horses.
 They represent what Arizona is, the love of life and land.
 They are a natural beauty, just like the Grand Canyon, they are a breath of yesterday and a hope for tomorrow to me.
 I love them and all they ask is for life, nothing more. ”